 9.4.3 Appointment of the Investigation Committee

 9.4.3.1 The Research Integrity Officer, with input from other appropriate University officials and the Faculty Senate Executive Committee, shall name a committee consisting of at least three (3) voting members to conduct an impartial and unbiased investigation.
 Tenured faculty and/or staff of equivalent status to the respondent shall comprise the majority of the committee voting membership.
 Investigation Committee members shall have appropriate scientific or scholarly expertise and shall not have unresolved personal, professional, or financial conflicts of interest with those involved in the case.
+The Research Integrity Officer may appoint an alternate member, in addition to the three voting members, who will become a voting member if a voting member is unable to carry out their duties at any time during the Investigation.
 Members shall not have served on the Inquiry Committee in the case.
 A tenured faculty member, who is not from the unit in which the respondent holds a primary appointment, shall be appointed chair of the committee by the Research Integrity Officer.

 9.4.3.2 The Director of Research Integrity, Office of the Vice Chancellor for Research, shall be a non-voting ex officio member of the Investigation Committee and will assist the committee and maintain the records of the proceedings.
-A representative of the Office of the General Counsel shall be present at all committee meetings to advise on proper procedure.
-If the respondent is a faculty member, the chair of the Committee on Faculty Rights, Privileges and Responsibilities (FRPR) or a representative of the chair, shall be a non-voting ex officio member of the committee to observe that faculty rights are not violated.
-If the respondent is not a faculty member, a non-voting member of the committee shall be selected by the University Senate Executive Committee from among the members of the Judicial Board having the same status (e.g., student or unclassified professional staff) as the respondent to observe that the respondent’s rights are not violated.
+A representative of the Office of the General Counsel may be present at all committee meetings to advise on proper procedure.
+The University Governance body representing the status of the respondent may appoint a non-voting member to observe that the respondent’s rights are not violated through the investigation.
+If the respondent is a faculty member, the chair of the Committee on Faculty Rights, Privileges and Responsibilities (FRPR) may appoint the observer.
+If the respondent is not a faculty member, University Senate President may appoint an observer having the same status (e.g., student or unclassified professional staff) as the respondent..
+Provisions for conflicts of interest and confidentiality agreements will be followed as for other committee members.
+The Research Integrity Officer will request the applicable Faculty or University Senate president to appoint an observer after a decision to move to an Investigation occurs and before the first meeting of the Investigation committee.
+The Office of Research will provide the designated observer with dates and other details of all committee meetings in advance.
+If the Chair of FRPR or the University Senate President does not appoint an observer prior to the first meeting of an investigation committee, the investigation can proceed.
+A duly appointed observer may join the investigation at any point in the proceedings.
+If the observer withdraws from participation, the Office of Research will inform the FRPR Chair or University Senate President.

 9.4.4 Charge to the Investigation Committee